All Episodes

 Why do you think there are so many?

-Not why are they ignorant?
+Why are they ignorant?

 Why are you convinced there are so many who are?

-Well, it's just it's serious questions.
+Well, it's just serious question.

-I see the I think this is what the election is all about.
+I think this is what the election is all about.

-Nobody bothered by Obama blaming on video, nobody bothered by high unemployment, nobody bothered by the economy never in in a state of recovery in three and a half years.
+We are assuming, I do too, that the country is just lazily apathetic, that whatever bad thing happens, nobody's bothered by nobody bothered by the ambassador being shot, nobody bothered by Obama blaming on video, nobody bothered by high unemployment, nobody bothered by the economy never in a state of recovery in three and a half years, nobody bothered by the fact they can't make any money anymore.

 Why do we take this?